 Communication over HTTPS is established through the use of digital certificates.
 Certificates are signed by a certificate authority (CA) to ensure trust between the client and the server.
-ArcGIS Server has its own internal certificate authority and comes with a default self-signed certificate, but it's recommended you configure a certificate signed by an external CA. This is because most browsers warn or discourage you from using self-signed certificates, meaning you have to suppress the warnings if you are using one.
+ArcGIS Server has its own internal certificate authority and includes a default self-signed certificate, but it's recommended that you configure a certificate signed by an external CA. This is because most browsers warn or discourage you from using self-signed certificates, meaning you have to suppress the warnings if you are using one.
 Your IT administrator should be able to provide you with certificates signed by an external CA.

 See About server certificates for more information on certificates and full steps for various certificate configurations with ArcGIS Server.

 ArcGIS Server does not support SSL offloading through a reverse proxy or load balancer.
 If your configuration uses a reverse proxy, it must redirect to either the ArcGIS Web Adaptor or directly to ArcGIS Server over HTTPS.

 In some cases, ArcGIS Server administrators will want to relax the default restriction of HTTP communication.
 In almost all cases, this is to allow communication over both HTTP and HTTPS.
 You can do so using the ArcGIS Server Administrator Directory.